Spring Forward: Daylight Saving Time

-This year, Daylight Saving Time starts on Sunday, March 13.
+Every year, Daylight Saving Time begins on the second Sunday of March.
 The one-hour jump forward will occur at 2 a.m., meaning the clock will go from 1:59 a.m. right to 3:00 a.m.

 Of the 50 U.S. states, 48 observe Daylight Saving Time (DST).
 Hawaii does not participate in the time change, nor does the state of Arizona.
 However, the Navajo Nation, which is partially within Arizona’s borders, does observe DST and sets the clock forward.

 American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands do not observe DST.

 Do We Gain an Hour or Lose an Hour?

 In the spring, we move our clocks one hour ahead.
 In effect, we “lose” an hour between falling asleep Saturday night and waking up Sunday morning.
 In the fall, we set our clocks one hour earlier, getting that time back.

 How Do I Adjust to Daylight Saving Time?